 - There is no charge to submit your application.

-- The closing date for entries is 8th July 2022.
+- The closing date for entries is now extended to 22 July 2022.

 - If you have a question regarding submission guidelines, please email: firstname.lastname@example.org

-All final submissions will be judged by a selected panel and the finalists will be notified of the outcome via email on 25th July 2022.
+All final submissions will be judged by a selected panel and the finalists will be notified of the outcome via email.
 Those who successfully qualify this round shall be authorised to produce their final pieces of poetry.

 Phase 2: Final submission